krasimir/blog-posts/2017/HigherOrderComponents/post.md

 }
 ```

 There are couple of interesting characteristics of the higher-order component.
-The obvious one is that it renders our main component.
-It is like a middle layer where we put logic.
-If we bypass all the props (the `{ ...props }` bit) we are hiding the fact that there is a higher-order component at all.
+If we bypass all the props (the `{ ...props }` bit) we are creating a wrapper which is invisible for the rest of the application.
 For the outside world that's the same component with the same props.
-That's why I really like this pattern.
-We are able to inject stuff or control the rendering with no touch of the other parts of our app.
+And because we have this middle layer we are able to inject stuff or control the rendering with no touch of the original component.

 ## Trigger rendering

 React is all about rendering right.
-We change the state of the app and somehow magically the library triggers re-rendering of the components tree.
-Here we will talk about that magic which hints React about our state changes.
+We change the state of the app and somehow magically the library triggers re-rendering of the component tree.
+In this section we will talk about that magic which hints React about our state changes.
 Check out this example below where we have a single React component on the page:

 ```
 // ------------------ html